 - 1.1 The School is committed to a working and learning environment where people can achieve their full potential free from any form of discrimination, harassment or bullying and is committed to providing an inclusive culture of equality, diversity and respect between individuals. - 1.2 This Policy outlines the School's vision in creating and maintaining a healthy environment where its members are confident that any complaints raised by them in relation to any form of discrimination, harassment and bullying will be dealt with fairly, diligently and promptly.
 It is also committed to providing a supportive culture which encourages the reporting of such incidents/behaviour and early intervention. - 1.3 The School recognises the need to challenge any tacit or explicit acceptance of discrimination, harassment or bullying in order to prevent escalation and is therefore dedicated to focusing on initiatives that will work to prevent such unacceptable behaviour arising.
-This includes working to improve the understanding of discrimination, harassment and bullying across the School's community to prevent future such behaviour from occurring as well as taking steps to understand the nature and extent of discrimination, harassment and bullying experienced by members of the LSE community on its premises that goes unreported. - 1.4 Appropriate steps will be taken to deal with behaviour, intentional or unintentional, that results in a breach of this Policy and the School's procedures make provision for the investigation of allegations made and for disciplinary action to be taken where allegations are upheld. - 1.5 The School is also committed to protecting and promoting freedom of speech within the law and as such this Discrimination, Harassment and Bulling Policy operates in accordance with the School's Code of Practice on Free Speech.
-There are instances where free speech may be limited by law where it is necessary to prevent crime, for national security purposes, public safety or to prevent unlawful discrimination and harassment.
+This includes working to improve the understanding of discrimination, harassment and bullying across the School's community to prevent future such behaviour from occurring as well as taking steps to understand the nature and extent of discrimination, harassment and bullying experienced by members of the LSE community on its premises that goes unreported. - 1.4 Appropriate steps will be taken to deal with behaviour, intentional or unintentional, that results in a breach of this Policy and the School's procedures make provision for the investigation of allegations made and for disciplinary action to be taken where allegations are upheld. - 1.4 The School is also committed to protecting and promoting freedom of speech within the law and as such this Discrimination, Harassment and Bulling Policy operates in accordance with the School's Code of Practice on Free Speech.
+The School is also committed to academic freedom and critical analysis within the law, for academic staff to be able to question, challenge and debate new ideas and opinions.
+There are instances where this may be limited by law where it is necessary to prevent crime, for national security purposes, public safety or to prevent unlawful discrimination and harassment.
 The School's Code of Practice on free speech can be found at: https://info.lse.ac.uk/staff/services/Policies-and-procedures/Assets/Documents/Code-of-Practice-on-Free-Speech.pdf - 1.6 For the purposes of this Policy, references to 'the LSE community' includes but is not limited to all salaried and non-salaried members of staff (including visiting staff), students and members of council and other members of the School including all those individuals authorised to be on School Premises for the purposes of work or study.